-17.49.020 Town Rezone Action
+17.52.020 Town Rezone Action

-The town may change a property’s zone upon its own application provided the following terms and conditions are met.
+The town may change a property’s zone upon its own provided the following terms and conditions are met.

-The Town shall provide notice of its intent to rezone real property by providing the owner of each property to be rezoned and each property located adjacent to the proposed rezoned property.
-The term adjacent shall include all property located across any street, river, or creek.
+The Town shall provide notice of its intent to rezone real property by publishing notice of a public hearing at least 15 days before the public hearing in accordance with W.S.
+15-1-602.
+A public hearing shall be required for the both the Planning Commission and the Dayton Town Council

-Notice shall be mailed certified.
-If the owner of the real property fails to receive the certified notice, notice shall be posted using the Town’s legal posting process once per week for two (2) weeks.
+Notice shall be mailed certified to the last known mailing address of each property owner located within 140 feet, excluding intervening streets and alleys, of the of the proposed rezone property boundary.

 The Notice shall include the legal description and address of the real property to be rezoned, list all owners of record for the real property to be rezoned, and state the current zoning district and proposed new zoning district for the real property.

-Should 2/3 of the property owners who would be rezoned object to the rezoning, the Town petition to amend shall be defeated and not be available for re-petition for two (2) years.

-All owners of record must execute a notice of objection in writing to qualify as an objection.
+Should 20% of the property owners or 20% of those located within 140 feet of the proposed rezone file a written protest, in accordance with W.S 15-1-603, the rezone shall only be approved upon a ¾ affirmative vote of the Governing Body.

-17.49.030 Planning Committee Review
+17.52.030 Planning Commission Review

 Upon either an owner of real property or the Town applying to rezone real property, the application shall be given to the Town Clerk for processing as follows:

 The Town Clerk shall review the application for completeness within ten (10) business days of receipt.
-Upon the application being deemed complete, the Town Clerk shall send the application to the Planning Committee to consider at their next regularly scheduled meeting.
+Upon the application being deemed complete, the Town Clerk shall send the application to the Planning Commission to consider at their next regularly scheduled meeting.

-Within forty-five (45) business days of receipt of the application by the Planning Committee, a public hearing shall be scheduled.
+Within forty-five (45) business days of receipt of the application by the Planning Commission, a public hearing shall be scheduled.

-Notice of the hearing shall be delivered by certified mail to the applicant and all adjacent property owners and shall be posted using the Town’s legal posting process once per week for two (2) weeks.
-The term adjacent shall include all property located across any street, river, or creek.
+The Town shall provide notice of its intent to rezone real property by publishing notice of a public hearing at least 15 days before the public hearing in accordance with W.S.
+15-1-602.
+Notice shall be mailed certified to the last known mailing address of each property owner located within 140 feet, excluding intervening streets and alleys, of the of the proposed rezone property boundary.

-The Planning Committee shall take and receive written and oral comments at the public hearing.
+The Planning Commission shall take and receive written and oral comments at the public hearing.

-Upon completion of the public hearing, the Planning Committee shall make a recommendation to the Town Governing Body whether to approve, disapprove, or approve with conditions the rezone application.
+Upon completion of the public hearing, the Planning Commission shall make a recommendation to the Town Governing Body whether to approve, disapprove, or approve with conditions the rezone application.

-17.49.040 Governing Body Hearing
+17.52.040 Governing Body Hearing

-Upon the Planning Committee submitting its recommendation to the Town Governing Body, the Governing Body shall hold a public hearing within thirty (30) business days.
+Upon the Planning Commission submitting its recommendation to the Town Governing Body, the Governing Body shall hold a public hearing within thirty (30) business days.

-Notice of the hearing shall be delivered by certified mail to the applicant and all adjacent property owners and posted using the Town’s legal posting process once per week for two (2) weeks.
-The term adjacent shall include all property located across any street, river or creek.
+The Town shall provide notice of its intent to rezone real property by publishing notice of a public hearing at least 15 days before the public hearing in accordance with W.S.
+15-1-602.
+Notice shall be mailed certified to the last known mailing address of each property owner located within 140 feet, excluding intervening streets and alleys, of the of the proposed rezone property boundary.

 At the public hearing, the Governing Body shall take and receive written and oral comments, hear testimony, and may request evidence.